PopGenClustering/Clumppling/README.md

                         List of files containing replicate names from each model.
   --mode_stats_files MODE_STATS_FILES [MODE_STATS_FILES ...]
                         List of files containing mode statistics from each model.
+  --ind_labels IND_LABELS
-  -o OUTPUT, --output OUTPUT
+                        A plain text file containing individual labels (one per line) -o OUTPUT, --output OUTPUT
                         Output file directory
   -v VIS, --vis VIS     Whether to generate figure(s): True (default)/False --custom_cmap CUSTOM_CMAP
-                        A plain text file containing customized colors (one per line; in hex code): if empty (default), using the default colormap, otherwise use the user-specified colormap
+                        A plain text file containing customized colors (one per line; in hex code): if empty (default), using the default colormap, otherwise use the user-specified colormap --bg_colors BG_COLORS [BG_COLORS ...]
+                        List of background colors to be used in the interleaving display: if empty (default), using the gray scale colors, otherwise use the user-specified colors --include_sim_in_label INCLUDE_SIM_IN_LABEL
+                        Whether to include (original) alignment similarity in mode labels (if provided): True (default)/False --fig_format {png,jpg,jpeg,tif,tiff,svg,pdf,eps,ps,bmp,gif}
+                        Figure format for output files (default: tiff)
 ````

 **Example:**